 At left is a beautifully carved fossilized ivory musk ox by Inupiaq artist Norbert Thomas.
 This one is 2.25 inches long and $400.
 At right is a Picasso marble giraffe by Bernard Laselute, 1.75 inches high and $70.

-Above are two carvings by Nelson Yatsattie.
-The badger is carved from serpentine, 3.25 inches from snout to tail and $190.
-The horned lizard is carved from Picasso marble.
-3.5 inches long and $150.
+By Nelson Yatsattie, this badger is carved from serpentine, 3.25 inches from snout to tail and $190.
+Two views of a horned lizard by Sedrick Banteah.
+Carved from Picasso marble it is 2 1/8 inches long and $90.

 The white serpentine mouse was carved by Michael Coble, 2.25 inches long and $60.
 A mother of pearl shell butterfly with inlaid dots of coral, turquoise, lapis and jet by Cheryl Beyuka.
 It is just under 3 inches wide and $225.
 A chocolate dolomite badger by Andrew Quam.
 1 7/8 inches from snout to tail and $85.